AI-Phil/ragstackui/README.md

 ]
 ```

-And where "Run LLM" will generate an interesting-looking one day tour of a city.
+### Test LLM

-From here, explore other demonstrators via the menu options.
+Here "Run LLM" will generate an interesting-looking one day tour of a city.

 ## Maintaining

-### Pausing/Removing Services
+### Pausing/Resuming Services

 To suspend services and keep the server state: